jholleran/calvingcamerasystems/products/ip-bullet-calving-camera-system.md

 <h2>Connection Diagram</h2>
-Bellow is a connection diagram how the system is setup and connected together.
+Below is a connection diagram showing how the system is setup and connected together.

 <figure>
   <img src="{{site.baseurl}}/img/connection-diagrams/bullet-ip-camera-antenna-connection-diagram.png" alt="IP Calving Camera System with Bullet Cameras">